Contempt of Court

 Contempt of court in family law refers to violations in custody and visitation plans ordered by the court.
 These orders are primarily based on what is in the best interest of the child and if you or your ex-spouse violates either of them, you can be found in contempt of court.

-Our team of Alpharetta divorce lawyers at Oles Law Group has 20 years of experience in handling even the most complex cases.
+Our team of Alpharetta divorce lawyers at the Law Offices of David E Oles, LLC has 20 years of experience in handling even the most complex cases.
 Our representation is specifically tailor to meet every need because no two cases are exactly alike.
 We handle cases in which a parent must file for a contempt motion and parents who have been filed against with empathy, understanding, and an aggressive approach towards legal solutions.

 Consequences of Contempt